hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-install-bm-hlm-cloud.md

 	The `hcfgproc script` is installed in `/usr/local/bin` by the `prepare-env` script and generates a `clouds/` directory in the <cloudname> dir.

-8. In this generated cloud, review the the CloudDiagram, `hosts.hf`, and `net/interfaces.d/eth.cfg` files to make sure the network settings are correct.
+8. In this generated cloud, review the CloudDiagram, `hosts.hf`, and `net/interfaces.d/eth.cfg` files to make sure the network settings are correct.

 9. Initialize network interfaces on all the cloud nodes using the following command: